 The Department of Pathology at Beth Israel Deaconess Medical Center (BIDMC), a major teaching hospital of Harvard Medical School, is committed to providing state-of-the-art training to prepare physicians for leadership roles in pathology and academic medicine.
-We offer four resident training pathways: First, our combined anatomic pathology/clinical pathology (AP/CP) pathway provides comprehensive training in all areas of tissue diagnostics and laboratory medicine.
+We offer three resident training pathways: First, our combined anatomic pathology/clinical pathology (AP/CP) pathway provides comprehensive training in all areas of tissue diagnostics and laboratory medicine.
 Second, our AP only pathway prepares residents for careers as academic surgical pathologists.
 Third, our CP only pathway prepares residents for careers as future leaders in laboratory medicine.
-Finally, our physician-scientist pathway combines AP or CP only training with an extended interval of post-doctoral research training.
 All pathways include extensive opportunities to participate in research projects with world-renowned experts in pathology or related disciplines.

-Our department is under dynamic, new leadership.
 Jeffrey Saffitz, M.D., Ph.D., an internationally renowned pathologist and investigator, assumed the position of Department Chairman in July 2005.
-With the appointment of Dr. Saffitz comes significant investment by BIDMC in the Pathology Department including expansion of the residency training program, recruitment of additional clinical and research faculty, and further development of state-of-the-art facilities in which to practice pathology, train residents and fellows, and conduct research.
+With the appointment of Dr. Saffitz there has been significant investment by BIDMC in the Pathology Department including expansion of the residency training program, recruitment of additional clinical and research faculty, and further development of state-of-the-art facilities in which to practice pathology, train residents and fellows, and conduct research.
 Already long recognized for excellence, our training programs, now with new resources and the highest commitment from Dr. Saffitz, will continue to develop and flourish.

-First, we recognize that a supportive environment facilitates learning and achievement.
+We recognize that a supportive environment facilitates learning and achievement.
 For example, from the start of anatomic pathology training, rather than throwing residents into the fire, we provide a month long period where residents are taught in a step wise fashion the fundamentals and intricacies of grossing, dictation, autopsy techniques, and frozen section analysis.
 This critical time allows residents to develop optimal practices that will serve them throughout their careers.
 In clinical and anatomic pathology, our faculty is available 24 hours a day to support our residents.
-All are medically trained to promote and support linkages with our clinical colleagues.

 Part of our outstanding training environment is facilitated access to the academic resources of our department, Beth Israel Deaconess Medical Center, and the greater Harvard Medical School community.
 Our clinical faculty contains world leaders in each of our subspecialties from breast pathology to gastrointestinal pathology to dermatopathology to cardiac pathology to transfusion medicine.
 Research endeavors in clinical and translational research abound.
 Likewise, the basic science division of our department (known as experimental pathology or EP) is world renowned in vascular biology, cancer biology and pathological analysis of disease.
 Extensive interactions and collaboration occur among the many laboratories that comprise this Division and the training environment for students, residents, and postdoctoral fellows is outstanding.
-Furthermore, our research division is in a stage of rapid growth with many new exciting opportunities ahead.
-Our department lies within an outstanding institutional environment underscored by the fact that BIDMC is the third largest recipient of NIH funding amongst independent hospitals.
-Lastly, situation in the Harvard Medical School Longwood Campus places us in the midst of a very exciting collaborative environment equaled perhaps only in a few other places in the world.
+Our department lies within an outstanding institutional environment underscored by the fact that BIDMC is one of the largest recipients of NIH funding amongst independent hospitals.
+Lastly, proximity to the Harvard Medical School Longwood Campus places us in the midst of a very exciting collaborative environment equaled perhaps only in a few other places in the world.
 A primary goal of our training program is to link residents with these academic leaders and resources to foster clinical, translational and/or basic research endeavors.

 Success as a future pathologist involves much more than memorization of pathological entities.
 Opportunities and career choices are diverse, and not always obvious.
 We believe that a well matched mentor can help residents navigate challenges, identify areas of potential interest, and formulate a career development plan.
 We therefore initially assign residents a mentor based on shared interests.
 Although we choose mentors with great forethought, we build flexibility into the program to allow residents to change mentors as their interests evolve and further encourage residents to seek input from multiple faculty members.
 Together residents and mentors will set both short and long term goals.